 Assistive listening devices:

-These can include devices such as FM systems, which transmit sound directly to the hearing aid or cochlear implant, and can be useful in noisy environments.
+These can include devices such as FM systems, which transmit sound directly to the hearing aid or cochlear implant and can be useful in noisy environments.

 Sound amplification: